cartalyst/stripe/usage/cards.md

 ### Retrieve all the attached cards

-Listing the attached cards from an user is very easy.
+Listing the attached cards from an entity is very easy.

 ```php
 $user = User::find(1);